|

 primary care providers doctors that they have been self-medicating with

-cannabis.
 Although I do require

 that the patient's primary provider or other appropriate practitioner be aware